Bridgeconn/usfm-grammar/python-usfm-parser/README.md

 `pip install usfm-grammar`

+This requires a compiler.
+On Windows, Microsoft Visual C++ 14.0 or above is required.
 It is recommended that you update `pip`, `setuptools` and `wheel`.

-This requires C++ build tools.
-On Windows, Microsoft Visual C++ 14.0 or above is required.

 ## Usage